Hatf-I: Development and design

 The Hatf IA and Hatf IB are upgraded versions with improved range and accuracy.
 The Hatf IA increased maximum range to 100 km by using an improved rocket motor and lighter materials in the missile's construction.
 The dimensions and the payload capacity remain the same.
 Hatf-IA is believed to have entered service in 1995.

 The Hatf IB represents the final evolution of the Hatf I missile system.
 It includes an inertial guidance system that considerably improves the accuracy of the missile and is otherwise identical to the Hatf IA, retaining the maximum range of 100 km and payload of 500 kg.
 The inertial guidance system allows the missile to be used as an artillery rocket against enemy military encampments or storage depots etc. The missile system is designed to be used like an artillery system, with 5–6 missiles fired simultaneously at the target area.
 Being a ballistic missile the Hatf-IB would reach its target much quicker than an ordinary artillery shell giving the target little warning to take evasive action.

 Hatf-IB was first flight tested in February 2000.
 All current Hatf-I missiles have been upgraded to Hatf-IB standard as of 2001.
 The system is operational with Pakistan's armed forces.
+Besides Ghauri, the Hatf-I is the only weapon system that is transported on a semitrailer.